Workers Compensation Audit

 premium for the policy period.

-Workers Comp (and in rare cases General Liability) is priced using payroll numbers.
-Of course the riskiness of the job employees are performing is crucial, but that riskiness is represented as a “class modifier” that is multiplied by…you guessed it…the total payroll for those employees.
+Workers Compensation (and in rare cases General Liability) is priced using payroll numbers and subject to audit.
+Of course, the riskiness of the job employees are performing is crucial, but that riskiness is represented as a “class modifier” that is multiplied by…you guessed it…the total payroll for those employees.

 Save Up to 27% in Workers Compensation Audit With AmeriAgency.
 With More Than 20 Years of Experience, We’re Sure We Can Help!